The Antalya Museum, or Antalya Archaeology Museum, is the most important and renouned museum in the city.

 The Antalya Archaeology Museum is located in the Konyaaltı district of Antalya.

-Entrance Fee is 45 TL per person in 2021.
-If you have a Museum Card, you can visit this museum free of charge
+You can find the current ticket prices for the Antalya Archaeology Museum here.
+If you have a Museum Card, you can visit this museum free of charge.

 The History of the Antalya Archaeology Museum